Skip to main content

 Hybrid ML-Based Scoring

+Once the merchant interval has been enriched with behavioral features, the scoring stage evaluates these features to determine fraud risk.
 Fraudio evaluates merchant transaction intervals using a suite of complementary models that operate simultaneously to provide comprehensive fraud detection.

 Model TypePurposeKey Advantage